Marla Glen: Career

 Marla Glen was born to Mexican-American and Jamaican-American parents and grew up on the South Side of Chicago.
 Glen received a toy harmonica from Muddy Waters when he was five, which started his fascination with music.
 When he was 11 years old, he wrote his first song, "Repertoire", which later appeared on his album Love and Respect.

 Glen won first prize performing at a local open mic contest in New Orleans and was rewarded with a trip to France, where he first performed in front of a European audience and after a few years signed with Vogue Records.
 He formed the Marla Glen Band in Niort, France.
 He was once a bodyguard for Nina Simone, and was mentored by and lived with both Simone and Bo Diddley during his early career.

 He released his debut album entitled This Is Marla Glen in 1993 followed by Love and Respect in 1995.
 These albums have received platinum and gold awards.

-He release a memoir co-authored with Stacey McClain in 2023.
+He released the book The Cost of Freedom, a memoir co-authored with Stacey McClain in 2023.